Operations on polyhedral products and a new topological construction of infinite families of toric manifolds: Abstract

 \section{Abstract}

-A combinatorial construction is used to analyze the properties of polyhedral products and generalized moment-angle complexes with respect to certain operations on CW pairs including exponentiation.
-This allows for the construction of infinite families of toric manifolds in a way which simplifies the combinatorial input and consequently, the presentation of the cohomology rings.
-A noteworthy example, described in Section \ref{sec:cp}, recovers the cohomology ring of {\em every\/} complex projective space from the information in a one-dimensional fan.
-Various applications of the ideas introduced here have appeared already in the literature.
+A combinatorial construction is used to analyze the properties of polyhedral products \cite{bbcgpnas} and generalized moment-angle complexes with respect to certain operations on CW pairs including exponentiation.
+This allows for the construction of infinite families of toric manifolds, associated to a given one, in a way which simplifies the combinatorial input and consequently, the presentation of the cohomology rings.
+The new input is the interaction of a purely combinatorial construction with natural associated geometric constructions related to polyhedral products and toric manifolds.
+Applications of the methods and results developed here have appeared in \cite{ustinovsky1}, \cite{ustinovsky2}, \cite{erokhovets}, \cite{gt}, \cite{choi.park}, \cite{suciu} and \cite{gptw}. \\[0.1mm]